rcrdoh/ML2/README.md

 # ML2

-This a brief analisis about titanic dataset on kaggle
+This is a brief analisis about titanic dataset on kaggle

-Titanic.ipynb   - code of analisis
+Titanic.ipynb   - code of analisis procedure

 out.csv         - results of the analisis